Thomas Richardson House

 Thomas Richardson House is a historic home located at Ilion in Herkimer County, New York.
 It was built around 1873, and is a brick structure with an asymmetrical rectangular plan in the Italianate style.
 The two-story main block has a hipped roof and 3 two-story projecting bays with clipped gable roofs covered in slate.
 It features a three-story tower with a two-tiered, concave mansard roof.
 The property includes the original carriage house and landscaping.

 It was listed on the National Register of Historic Places in 1984.

-It is now owned by YouTube and Netflix personality Christine McConnell.
+In 2021 it was sold to YouTube and Netflix personality Christine McConnell.